samit-aegis/crud-lambda/README.md

 ```

 ## /update-user
-- Used to update user details in the database
+- Used to update user details in the database.
 - ```path``` is ```/update-user```
 - ```httpMethod``` is ```PATCH```
 - You also need to send ```id``` of the user along with the details of the user.